Maida-Iftikhar/MSEngage2022Project/README.md

 *For ipackaging the app *GUI based version of pyinstaller (Known as auto-py-to-exe) Or simply pyinstaller was used

 * Instructions to run it:
-1. Here's the Google drive link. "[Click Here]"  "(https://drive.google.com/drive/folders/1VIRzIYNrVgvmRkPKOzIUIo_SdMXIi6-r?usp=sharing)"
+1. Here's the Google drive link. (https://drive.google.com/drive/folders/1VIRzIYNrVgvmRkPKOzIUIo_SdMXIi6-r?usp=sharing)
 2. Then click download all.
 It will download a zip
 3. Extract it and you will see a folder app inside extracted folder.In that app folder you will find app.exe file
 4. Run it